enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 app.use("/api/auth", authRoutes);
 ```

-- So the explanation is as follows
+- Here's the explanation

-  - In the auth.routes.js file we imported express then initiated router function from the server.
+  - In the auth.routes.js file, express is imported, and a router function is initiated.

-  - Then we created a get route with the name of login and a callback function.
-Later we will move the callback function to another file.
+  - A GET route named "login" is created with a callback function.
+Later, the callback function will be moved to another file.

-  - At last we export the router so it can be used in other file.
-We will use it in server.js file now.
+  - The router is exported so it can be used in other files, like server.js.

-  - In the server.js file we imported the authRoutes from auth.routes.js file and a middleware function is used here.
+  - In the server.js file, the authRoutes from auth.routes.js are imported, and a middleware function is used.

   - In the browser the full route will be http://localhost:5000/api/auth/login

-  - If we create more route inside the auth.routes.js file then then the api/auth will automatically prefixed with it.
+  - If more routes are added inside auth.routes.js, they will automatically be prefixed with /api/auth.

-  - Inside the auth.routes.js we can create get,post, patch, put, delete routes if necessary.
+  - Inside auth.routes.js, you can create GET, POST, PATCH, PUT, DELETE routes if necessary.

 ### Creating a controller folder and file

 - For maintaining clean code, scalability and understandability we will separate the callback function of the route path that we watched earlier.

-- Inside the backend folder create a folder with the name of "controllers" and inside it create a file name auth.controller.js.
-This name will help us to understand that the file contains auth related controller(callback function) code.
+- Within the backend folder, create a folder named "controllers".

+- Inside the "controllers" folder, create a file named "auth.controller.js" (this name indicates that the file contains authentication-related controller code).

-- Write the following code inside it
+- Write the following code inside the "auth.controller.js" file:

 ```javascript
 export const login = (req, res) => {